fish-shell/fish-shell/doc_src/cmds/read.rst

 - ``-p PROMPT_CMD`` or ``--prompt=PROMPT_CMD`` uses the output of the shell command ``PROMPT_CMD`` as the prompt for the interactive mode.
 The default prompt command is `set_color green; echo read; set_color normal; echo "> "`

 - ``-P PROMPT_STR`` or ``--prompt-str=PROMPT_STR`` uses the string as the prompt for the interactive mode.
 It is equivalent to `echo PROMPT_STR` and is provided solely to avoid the need to frame the prompt as a command.
-All special characters in the string are automatically escaped before being passed to the `echo` command.
+All special characters in the string are automatically escaped before being passed to the :ref:`echo <cmd-echo>` command.

 - ``-R RIGHT_PROMPT_CMD`` or ``--right-prompt=RIGHT_PROMPT_CMD`` uses the output of the shell command ``RIGHT_PROMPT_CMD`` as the right prompt for the interactive mode.
 There is no default right prompt command.